-After crafting your hypothesis carefully and collecting data for your study, you must conduct statistical analysis and write results section of dissertation, summarizing it into graphs and tables.
+After crafting your hypothesis carefully and collecting data for your study, you can ask the qustion 'how to write a dissertation discussion'.
+You must conduct statistical analysis and write results section of dissertation, summarizing it into graphs and tables.
 There is a specific chapter that is dedicated to explaining the meaning of your findings.
 This is none other than discussion section of dissertation examples.

 Even though this section is found at the end of a paper, you must consider it from moment you begin your study.
 It always connects to introduction since it contains answers to the research questions and hypotheses highlighted in your literature review.
 However, this doesn’t mean that you have to repeat introduction.
 If you need any dissertation writing help, you can feel free to ask our writers for it.